 Don’t put your iPhone away in low light

 Sometimes cameras take better pictures in low light and even some of my best memories are captured after the sun has set.
-Some pictures are just made to be taken in low light and look better in dimmer situation than they might have looked in crisp lights.
+Some pictures are just made to be taken in low light and look better in the dimmer situation than they might have looked in crisp lights.
 Before buying iPhone 7 Plus, I would have put my old smartphone aside but with new sensor m iPhone 7′ autofocus and faster aperture of f/1.8, iPhone 7 captures pictures as good as it could have done in the light.

 Use The New Flash